JustAnotherModder/mythic_interiors/README.md

 Citizen.Wait(1000) -- Delay to ensure all spawning stuff is done and handled enteringHouse = false -- Set a control boolean to false to indicate the player is no longer in the process of entering an interior
 ```

+[Here's](https://www.youtube.com/watch?v=7HFvGctxOTc) a video showcasing what can be done with these interiors.
+This script is not released, just a showcase showing what's possible.